5 Segmentation

 color = "grey10"))

 Not surprisingly, you can’t.
-However, the reasons were created entirely randomly, so I wouldn’t expect to see good predictions here.
-If you could predict the reasons, I would expect a tight 45-degree color band through the middle of the graph.
+However, the reasons were created completely randomly, so I wouldn’t really expect to see good predictions here.
+If you could predict the reasons, I would expect to see a nice 45 degree color band through the middle of the graph.
 What if you had a terrible result like this in real life?
-You would have to evaluate the data in another way.
+You would have to go back and evaluate the data in another way.
 This would be a dead-end.
 This happens frequently.

 5.4.1 Casting segments onto other groups